 A network of Pastors in this area have a burden for those who do not have access to the gospel and who have never heard of Christ.
 New water wells and the rehabilitation of existing water wells will be installed through this network of local churches.
 Every pastor involved in the water program will also have the opportunity to be developed and strengthened by joining a series of three week-long intensives in evangelism and discipleship, as well as best practices for communities utilizing these wells.

-The total cost of this project is $50,000.
-To ensure it’s funding, we’ll need to give an additional $250,000 to the Roots & Reach Initiative.
-If you add this amount to our initial two goals of $800,000 for our Bible for the Baloch and Building Healthy Churches in East Asia projects, we as a faith family will fully fund this third special mission project once we hit a total of $1,050,000 given to Roots & Reach.
-However, because of your faithful generosity, we are already over 45% of the way toward this third goal.
+The total cost of this project is $21,000.
+To ensure it’s funding, we’ll need to give an additional $105,000 to the Roots & Reach Initiative.
+If you add this amount to our initial three goals of $1,050,000, we as a faith family will fully fund this fourth special mission project once we hit a total of $1,155,000 given to Roots & Reach.